ninjudd/cake/README.md

                      [clojure-protobuf "0.3.0"]
                      [tokyocabinet "1.2.3"]])

-## A Persistent JVM

-If you've used the JVM for much time at all, you know that one of the worst things about it is the incredibly slow start-up time.
-This is even more apparent when you are running a build tool.
-Cake solves this problem by using persistent JVMs (one for Cake itself, and one for your project).
-When you run the `cake` script, it first makes sure the JVM is running, then it connects using a socket and sends your command.
-This makes interacting with your Clojure project blazingly fast.
-This also makes it really easy to open multiple REPL threads that all share a single JVM which is great for testing parallel code.

-Cake tries to keep the persistent JVMs running as long as possible by reloading Clojure files that have changed.
-However, when .java, .class and .jar files change, Cake has to restart the project JVM.
-If you have existing REPL or Swank connections though, Cake will refuse to close the JVM, printing a warning instead.

-### Custom JVM Options

-If you need custom command-line options for your JVMs, you can use the `JAVA_OPTS` environment variable for the project JVM and `CAKE_JAVA_OPTS` for the Cake JVM.
-You can also specify options for an individual project by adding the Java properties `cake.java_opts` and `project.java_opts` to .cake/config.
-For example:

-    project.java_opts = -Xms1024M -Xmx2048M -Dfoo=bar
-    cake.java_opts    = -Xms128M -Xmx128M -Dfoo=baz

 ## Default Tasks

 Cake provides default tasks for most of the things you probably do on a regular basis.